What is SEER (SEER2) and EER (EER2)? - A Guide for Homeowners — InverterCool Skip to content

 💡Long-Term Savings: Investing in a system with a higher SEER2 and EER2 can lead to long-term savings.
 Although efficient systems may have a higher upfront cost, their reduced energy consumption can pay off over time.

-💡Comfort: Systems with higher SEER2 and EER2 ratings tend to provide better and more consistent cooling, ensuring greater comfort for homeowners.
+💡Comfort: Systems with higher SEER2 and EER2 ratings tend to provide better and more consistent cooling and heating, ensuring greater comfort for home.

 Previous article How InverterCool® Heat Pump Can Help You Save?